fold-lang/fold/JOURNAL.md

 > Note: this is somewhat similar to "reducer" wrapping.
 Specially considering that nested grammars might produce arbitrary types.

+### What next?

+- Implement rules for `syntax!` to parse PEG.
+- Implement the fold syntax using `syntax!`.
+  - The `syntax!` form targets the core shaper ast.

 ## 2023-03-16

 How can the base shaper grammar rules be precisely overimposed over embedded grammars?